TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_omp_mpi/README.md

 - It would worth to redesign the loops for leveraging omp [colapse (2)] so the product of the iteration spaces (NREPS * N) becomes the total loop space.

-## Labs1, 4.
+## Labs1, Vectorization with OpenMP; 4.
 Vectorize & parallelize the code jacobi.c